GlareDB/glaredb.github.io/docs/data-sources/supported/sql-server.md

 {: .important}

-> There are two equivalent forms: In both, `<database-name>` will be the
+> `<database-name>` will be the name of the database in GlareDB.
-> name of the database in GlareDB.
-This cannot be qualified, and must be
+> This cannot be qualified, and must be unique across all other
-> unique across all other databases in the deployment.
+> databases in the deployment.

 ### Database Format